pburauel/acad_webpage/content/authors/admin/_index.md

 #- Visitors
 ---

 My research interests lie at the intersection of causality and machine learning, with applications in neuroscience.
 In my doctoral dissertation I explore synergies between research on causality in machine learning and economics.
-In spring 2020, I visited [Frederick Eberhardt](http://www.its.caltech.edu/~fehardt/) at Caltech --- I will be joining his group as a <br /> post-doctoral scholar in 2021.
+In spring 2020, I visited [Frederick Eberhardt](http://www.its.caltech.edu/~fehardt/) at the California Institute of Technology  --- I will be joining his group as a post-doctoral scholar in 2021.